sagnikdebnath07/sagnikdebnath07/README.md

 <div align="center">
   <h1>👋 Hi, I'm Sagnik Debnath</h1>
-  <h3>Passionate Software Developer | Open Source Enthusiast</h3>
+  <h3>Passionate Software Developer | Open Source Enthusiast | Budding FinTech and Finance Enthusiast</h3>
 </div>

 ---

 ### 🚀 About Me

 I'm an enthusiastic software developer dedicated to building innovative solutions across a range of domains—from intelligent code assistance and automated code analysis to advanced deep learning techniques in image restoration and multimodal sentiment analysis.
 I enjoy exploring new technologies and love to collaborate on projects that blend research with real-world applications.
 I also enjoy developing robust and scalable backend for innovative and problem solving websites.
+I also love exploring the world of finance, fintech and financial modelling.

 ### 🛠️ Technologies & Tools